Assessment of Risk

 The Financial Planning Cycle

 - The Analysis: Once the fact finding and discussion phases have been completed, then it is up to us to analyse the facts and develop your risk profile.
-Determining the right level of risk exposure in the context of your long-term objectives is a crucial step, as much of the subsequent decision-making process will be based on assessment of risk.
+Determining the right level of risk exposure in the context of your long-term objectives is a crucial step, since much of the subsequent decision-making process will be based on this assessment of risk.

-- Draft Report: We will prepare a draft report containing our full analysis and proposals which will form the basis of a final round of discussions with you.
+- Draft Report: We will prepare a draft report containing our full analysis and proposals, which will form the basis of a final round of discussions with you.

 - The Final Report: Once we have reached agreement on our draft proposals, we will prepare the final report, outlining in full your long-term financial objectives, priorities, actions to be taken and the involvement of other professionals, leading to implementation of the agreed plan.